Minor Repair Clause in Singapore Tenancy Agreements: What It Is and When It Applies

 How Much Is the Typical Minor Repair Cap?

-In most Singapore tenancy agreements, the Minor Repair Clause includes a monetary cap, commonly ranging between $150 to $300 per repair.
+In most Singapore tenancy agreements, the Minor Repair Clause includes a monetary cap, commonly ranging between S$150 to S$300 per repair.
+Recent practice in 2025 often sees HDB tenancies at around S$200–S$250, while private properties cross above S$300.
+These amounts are subject to negotiation, unit condition, and appliance age.

 Key points to note: